psyfix/Offensive-Security-Notes/Application Security/Containers.md

 The scheduler is seen as the brain and decides where the best node is for a pod to go.
 The controller manager monitors the state of the cluster it is responsible for many tasks.
 - Ensuring pods are running
-- Ensuring there is enough pods for a deployment.
+- Ensuring there is enough pods for a deployment and makes deployments.
 - Monitoring nodes health.
 - Token and service account management.
-(Reissuing and creating tokens, and assigning service accounts)
+(Reissuing and creating tokens, and assigning service accounts to namespaces.)

+Namespace
+- A virtual segmentation of pods.
+Esenntially like a VLAN
+- Each namespace contains its own pods, service account, deployments.
+- Typical setup is dev, prod, staging, monitoring, and logging.
 ## The 4C's of Cloud Native Security

 Cloud (Infrastructure)